 - Password protection and download options.
 Adding a password to your ReelCrafter reels lets you send it with an extra layer of security so that you do not have to post a track publicly.
 No more messing around with emailing links to cloud storage or building “secret” pages on your website for private access.
 Plus, setting a reel as downloadable gives you even more control of the listening experience.

 - Build on the fly with non-destructive snippets.
 There’s nothing worse than being outside of your studio and getting an urgent request for a specific type of reel.
 Once you’ve uploaded your catalog to ReelCrafter each audio track will be available in the app for reel building.
 Our nondestructive snippet editor means you won’t have to open your waveform editing software to chop up tracks and highlight certain sections.
 You can build the perfect reel, with custom snippets, from just about any computer with an internet connection.

 Want to learn more about sync licensing?

-Get our guide to PREPPING YOUR TRACKS FOR SUBMISSION »
+Join our email list to get a copy of our guide to PREPPING YOUR TRACKS FOR SUBMISSION — sign up below.

 Check out the rest of our music licensing series: